-A successful collaboration between non-profit, corporate and government
+A successfuly collaboration between non-profit, coporate and government:

 WESNET Tech Safety Specialists provide training and support to the frontline workers on how to recognise technology abuse, and to integrate tech safety into each client’s personal risk and safety plans.